September 6, 2019

-According to the current law, only business trips from or to a partner or from a partner to a branch are considered business trips.
+According to the current law, only business trips from or to a client or from a client to a branch are considered business trips.
 So the trips made between our place of residence and our company (except for a few special cases) can NOT be considered as business trips!
 These trips are considered commuting, on which IRS has a constituted rule, called the IRS Commuter Rule.
 Commuting: transportation between your home and your main or regular place of work.
 Your main or regular place of work: the same job site for one year or more, where you’ve been working.

 There are a few cases where commuting is deductible according to the IRS:

 - If you are required for work to travel to another location, which isn’t your regular workplace or home.

 - If you travel between your home and a temporary job, which you expect to work at for less than one year.

 - If you travel between your main job and a second job.